 “That’s all well and good,” you may be saying, “but what does it taste like?”
 Fermenting foods does change the taste.
 It gives it a pleasant sour or tangy taste that compliments other foods.
 Chances are, you know the taste because you have eaten faux-fermented foods.
 Sauerkraut, yogurt, and pickles are at the top of the list.
 Unfortunately, the fermented food you buy at your local grocery store doesn’t have the same benefits.
 Fermentation is a fairly inconsistent process.
 Commercial products must adhere to fairly strict standardization.
 One of the processes used to achieve this standardization is pasteurization.
 Pasteurization destroys naturally occurring probiotics.

 For our first recipe, we will start with kefir, a yogurt-like drink.
 Kefir alone contains the probiotic Lactobacillus kefir, which inhibits the growth of several harmful strains of bacteria, including Salmonella, Helicobacter Pylori, and E. coli.
 Kefir made from dairy is an excellent source of calcium.
 Kefir can actually increase the calcium absorption by bone cells, leading to improved bone density.
-If made from full-fat dairy, it is also a great source of vitamin K2, which plays a key role in calcium metabolism.
+If kefir is made from full-fat dairy, it is also a great source of vitamin K2, which plays a key role in calcium metabolism.

 If you are lactose intolerant, you may be able to tolerate kefir because the lactose has been pre-digested by the lactic-acid bacteria.
 If using cow’s milk is still a problem, goat’s milk can be used.
 This milk is often more digestible for people with dairy intolerance.